makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 # Plone-the-concept

-.notes: Our common knowledge of this code, our memory of its past, the future we imagine create Plone-the-concept.
-The knowledge of its origin too (Zope), and maybe we have reach the point where we have to kill the father.

 Plone-the-concept is our **moral ideal**.

 It is the community's super-ego ("Über-Ich").

 It is (meta-)stable across a collective memory even if contributors change.

+# Presenter Notes

+Our common knowledge of this code, our memory of its past, the future we imagine create Plone-the-concept.
+The knowledge of its origin too (Zope), and maybe we have reach the point where we have to kill the father.

 .fx: extra-large